 Some of the CO2 savings made during the use of low-carbon vehicles are offset by increased emissions caused during their production and to a lesser extent disposal.
 However, overall electric and hybrid vehicles still have lower carbon footprints than normal cars.

-For example, a typical medium sized family car will create around 24 tonnes of CO2 during its life cycle, while an electric vehicle (EV) will produce around 18 tonnes over its life.
-For a battery EV, 46% of its total carbon footprint is generated at the factory, before it has travelled a single mile.
-For a conventional cars that is 26%.
+For example, a typical medium-sized family car will create around 24 tonnes of CO2 during its life cycle, while an electric vehicle (EV) will produce around 18 tonnes over its life.
+For a battery EV, 46% of its total carbon footprint is generated at the factory, before it has traveled a single mile.
+For a conventional car that is 26%.

-However, an accelerated replacement of fossil fuel propelled cars by electric, may lead to a perverse effect.
-In stead of reducing CO2 emissions in the short term, they will increase.
+However, an accelerated replacement of fossil fuel-propelled cars by electric ones may lead to a perverse effect.
+Instead of reducing CO2 emissions in the short term, they will increase.
 Producing an electric vehicle emits almost twice as much greenhouse gas as a conventional one.
-It takes several years, depending from the annual mileage, to break even.
+It takes several years, depending on the annual mileage, to break even.

-The calculation is simple: the extra emissions from production have to be compensated by the savings when operating the vehicle.
+The calculation is simple: the extra emissions from production should be compensated by the savings when operating the vehicle.

-On average, we look at some 4 tonnes of extra co2 per electric car produced, which has to be offset by 0.5 tonne annually of prevented emissions.
-According to these figures it would take some 8 years to break even.
+On average, we look at some 4 tonnes of extra co2 per electric car produced, which has to be offset by 0.5 tonnes annually of prevented emissions.
+According to these figures, it would take some 8 years to break even.
 (Given electric cars run on 100% renewable energy)